kanidm/webauthn-rs/README.md

 ---------------

 This library has been carefully implemented to follow the w3c standard for webauthn processing to ensure correct behaviour.
-However, not all elements of the standard are implemented (yet).
+However, not all elements of the standard are implemented (mainly around certain extensions and how they are handled.
+This means the library is not FIDO compliant.
-This means the library is not yet FIDO compliant.
-It is a goal to improve this library to meet that standard over time as more test vectors and hardware becomes available, but the current focus has been on supporting the most popular key types.
+It is a goal to improve this library to meet that standard over time as more test vectors and hardware becomes available, but the current focus has been on supporting the most popular key types, and going above and beyond the webauthn standard to provide a secure library.

 Feedback
 --------